mattermost/docs/source/developer/webhooks-incoming.rst

 .. image:: ../images/incoming_webhooks_markdown_formatting.png
   :width: 300 px

-Messages with advanced formatting can be created by including an :doc:`attachment array <message-attachments>` in the JSON payload.
+Messages with advanced formatting can be created by including an :doc:`attachment array <message-attachments>` in the JSON payload. including :doc:`interactive message buttons <interactive-message-buttons>`.

 Tips and Best Practices
 ------------------------